 Great Hill - near Piper Road

-This invasion was reported last year.
-Its exact size is unknown.
-It is on the newly acquired part of Great Hill, near the Piper Lane entrance.
+This invasion was reported in 2013 and was picked for the first time in 2014.
+It is a large clump about 30' X 30' It is on the newly acquired part of Great Hill, near the Piper Lane entrance.

 This small invasion is mostly in between the sidewalk and the paddock fence.